e271828e/Flight.jl/docs/notes/design/framework_spec.md

 Deployment binding (`Δt_base`, `h`, `n`, `t_end`, algorithm, harmonic-grid validation, tick schedule instantiation) sits after all three, at `Simulation` construction — nothing in A–C depends on it.
+Its validation is batched like its declarative siblings (§15.1): a nonpositive `h`, an `n < 1`, a harmonic-grid violation, an algorithm the stepper seam does not know are collected and reported as `DeploymentInvalid` (Appendix C — parameter, value, the violated constraint).

 ### 14.2 The `Build` artifact